 General Data Protection Regulation

-Our school has published a new privacy notice (see below) and other documents as required to fit the new rules; we are still working to change all the various documents and processes over the next few months.
+Our school has published a privacy notice (see below) and other documents as required to fit the rules; we are still working to change all the various documents and processes over the next few months.

-This may include having to ask you for consent for some things where we do not have another basis for processing and don’t already have a suitable consent; if you do not respond we will assume you do not consent as required by the “opt-in” regulations in the new law.
+This includes having to ask you for consent for some things where we do not have another basis for processing and don’t already have a suitable consent; if you do not respond we will assume you do not consent as required by the “opt-in” regulations in the new law.
 Most processing in schools is governed by various laws so doesn’t need a separate consent, but this is not always the case.

 - The right to be informed